 Not very much.
 Common sense is the key.
 We all wear life jackets all the time when we’re underway and I give a thorough briefing on safety considerations before we get underway.
 (The main one is, don’t fall over the side.
 No one ever has fallen overboard and we intend to keep that record clean.)

 On some of our boats, if you’re taller than 6 feet, you also have to be aware of the boom, particularly when we tack.
 It moves pretty slowly, in fact, the real danger is walking into it

 All passengers must email a picture of their Covid-19 vaccination cards documenting a full course of Covid-19 immunizations prior to departure.
 If you. haven’t sent us official proof of vaccination against Covid 19, you may bring your cards with you.
 Failure to provide proof of vaccination before our sail date will result in cancellation with no refund.
 NO REFUND.

 The short answer is 10 years.
 I don’t even take my grandkids until they’re 10.
 It’s about safety.

 The minimum age for taking lessons is 12.

 There is no maximum age, but passengers aboard Wiley must be able to walk up four steps, grab a handhold on the boat and step across a 12 inch gap.
 Sancerre has no boarding ladder, though on extended trips, passengers must descend and ascend a 4-step ladder to make a head call.

 Drugs: absolutely forbidden by the Coast Guard.
 Not the crew, not passengers and we’re required to take you home and report any violations to the Coast Guard.

-Alcohol – the Coast Guard doesn’t care but if there is an incident and someone is hurt, our insurance won’t cover you.
+Alcohol – the Coast Guard doesn’t care if passengers imbibe, but if there is an incident and you are hurt, our insurance won’t cover you.
 It’s also a matter of common sense.
 Think Natalie Wood.